How to use USWDS

 We’ve designed the design system to support older and newer browsers through progressive enhancement.
 The current major version of the design system (3.0.0) follows the 2% rule: we officially support any browser above 2% usage as observed by analytics.usa.gov.
 Currently, this means that the design system version 3.0.0 supports the newest versions of Chrome, Firefox, and Safari.

-As of USWDS 3.0.0 we no longer officially support Internet Explorer 11 (IE11).
-We will continue to include IE11 polyfills and prefixing for the first few releases in USWDS 3.x — when we finally drop IE11, we’ll make a note in the release notes and in this documentation.
+As of USWDS 3.0.0, we no longer officially support Internet Explorer 11 (IE11).
+We continued to include IE11 polyfills and prefixing for the first few releases in USWDS 3.x.
+We started to remove IE11-related polyfills in USWDS 3.8.2, and will continue to remove more of these polyfills in subsequent releases.

 Accessibility